federicoq1997/federicoq1997/README.md

-- 👋 Hi, I’m @federicoq1997
+- 👋 Hi, I’m Federico Quarta
-- 👀 I’m interested in ...
+- 👀 I’m DevOps in [I/O NET] (https://ionet.it)
-- 🌱 I’m currently learning Computer engineering
+- 🌱 I am currently studying Computer Engineering at the University of Pavia
-- 💞️ I’m looking to collaborate on ...
+- 🤯 I am very interested in innovative start-ups
-- 📫 How to reach me https://www.linkedin.com/in/federico-quarta-17aa861a7/
+- 📫 You can find me on [Linkedin]( https://www.linkedin.com/in/federico-quarta-17aa861a7/)

 <!---
 federicoq1997/federicoq1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.